Bongani/series-monitor/README.md

     - Open up your terminal and navigate to the project directory
-    - To execute the application use the following command `bin/activator clean run` (windows: `bin\activator.bat clean run`) The Lightbend Activator will resolve all dependencies and execute the application
+    - To execute the application use the following command `bin/activator clean run` (windows: `bin\activator.bat clean run`) The Lightbend Activator will resolve all dependencies, compile and execute the application

+The application is set to execute for a minute with the Lightbend Activator